-- A sale or other change of control transaction may accelerate payment obligations under the TRA or (depending on the terms of the agreement) result in future payment obligations that are not conditioned upon the Pubco or successor obligor's actual realization of cash tax savings. - A spin-off can present unique structuring considerations, such as ensuring that public investors continue to own their interest in the spun-off company (the "Spinco") through an entity taxable as a corporation while OP unitholders continue to own their interest in the Spinco business through a partnership for tax purposes. - Changes in the number of shares outstanding at the Pubco (e.g., as a result of offerings, share repurchases, etc.) generally need to be reflected by changes in the mirroring security at the OP to maintain the economic equivalence of OP Units and Pubco Shares. - In addition to the customary policies and procedures regarding insider trading applicable to any public company, the design and implementation of exchange rights and liquidity programs for OP unitholders may also need to integrate features that address the publicly traded partnership rules described under Exchange Rights and Liquidity, as well as additional considerations under the US federal securities laws, including Rule 144.
+- A sale or other change of control transaction may accelerate payment obligations under the TRA or (depending on the terms of the agreement) result in future payment obligations that are not conditioned upon the obligor's realizing cash tax savings. - A spin-off can present unique structuring considerations, such as ensuring that public investors continue to own their interest in the Spinco through an entity taxable as a corporation while OP unitholders continue to own their interest in the Spinco business through a partnership for tax purposes. - A primary securities offering by the Pubco must generally be attended by the issuance by the OP to the Pubco of a mirroring security to maintain the economic equivalence of OP Units and Pubco Shares. - A registered debt offering can present certain financial reporting considerations given that the OP (which, as the 100% owner of the business, is typically the primary credit support) is generally ineligible to rely on the exception to the requirement to provide separate financial statements under Rule 3-10 of Regulation S-X available to 100% owned subsidiaries of the registrant. - In addition to the customary policies and procedures regarding insider trading applicable to any public company, the design and implementation of exchange rights and liquidity programs for OP unitholders may also need to integrate features that address the publicly traded partnership rules described under Exchange Rights and Liquidity, as well as additional considerations under the federal securities laws, including Rule 144.